apecloud/kubeblocks/docs/release_notes/template.md

 We're happy to announce the release of KubeBlocks $kubeblocks_version! 🚀 🎉 🎈

-We would like to extend our thanks to all the new and existing contributors who helped make this release happen.
+We would like to extend our appreciation to all contributors who helped make this release happen.

 **Highlights**